What is McClelland’s Theory of Needs?

 Since we people are social animals.
 People with these needs love the interaction with people and want to be accepted by others.
 People who have a high need for affiliation have the following characteristics:

-- They value the feeling of others.
+- They value the feelings of others.

 - They have a strong desire for acceptance and approval from others.